eljost/td/README.md

 ### Spectrum generation

 td.py exports the spectrum ε(x) for x in two different units: *nm* and *eV*.
-The first two blocks hold the spectrum and the oscillator strength impulses in *nm*, the third and fourth the same data in *eV*.
+The first two blocks hold the spectrum and the oscillator strength impulses in *nm*, the third and fourth blocks hold the same data in *eV*.
 Within *gnuplot* the data blocks can be easily accessed by with the *index [id]* command.

 #### Normalized spectrum with (ε/ε~max~) on the ordinate: